 This colossal ice mass, with its dramatic icefalls and striking blue hues, is a true marvel of nature and draws travellers from around the globe.

-The glaciers are the stars of the show, but there’s plenty of fun to be had in El Calafate aside from that.
+The glaciers are the stars of the show, but there’s plenty of fun to be had in and around El Calafate.

 Best activities in El Calafate